STATE OFFICERS

 What is the Nominating Committee?

 The Nominating Committee interviews and evaluates state officer candidates, using multiple rounds and a defined competency framework, and recommends the officer team.
-The committee includes ten student members (one nominated from each district that supplies a member) plus three adult members approved by the Idaho FFA Board of Directors.
+The committee includes eleven student members (one nominated from each district that supplies a member) plus three adult members approved by the Idaho FFA Board of Directors.

 Who can apply (and how)?

 Student members: Express your interest to your district’s leadership/advisors to be considered as the district’s nominee.
 Each district may nominate one FFA member to serve.
+Must be in 10th, 11th, or 12th grade and have attended State Leadership Conference before.

 Adult members: Three adults are appointed (approved) by the Idaho FFA Board of Directors.